d2s/Documentation/_posts/2018-04-10-nextversion.md

 ![](/images/RsyncOSX/master/nextversion/add.png)
 Quickbackup is redesigned.
 Select the marked button to commence a quickbackup.
 ![](/images/RsyncOSX/master/nextversion/quickbackup1.png)
 The quickbackup executes a estimation run and selects all tasks with files to be synchronized.
 To commence the actual synchronizing select the marked play button.
-There is a progressview on each row indicating the progress.
 ![](/images/RsyncOSX/master/nextversion/quickbackup2.png)
 There is a progressview on each row indicating the progress.
 ![](/images/RsyncOSX/master/nextversion/quickbackup3.png)